Updated: Dec 19, 2020

 There are countless books, magazines, and websites devoted to weight loss, each one telling you, “This is how you do it.”
 And while their approaches may differ (paleo, keto, plant based, etc.), the common theme is the same -- change your food choices in order to generate results.

-Any “diet” you choose, chances are, it will give you some results in the short term.
-But if you want to make weight loss stick for the long haul, then you need to address the mindset.
-Studies show you improve your chances of success (both short and long term) by having a number of behavioral strategies in your toolbox.
-In other words, when you address the behavioral, emotional and mental aspects of weight loss in conjunction with food choices, it makes all the difference.
+And chances are, any “diet” you choose will give you some results in the short term.
+But if you want to achieve weight loss, and make it last, then you must address the mindset.
+Because studies show you improve your chances of success, both short and long term, simply by having a a few mindset strategies in your toolbox.
+In other words, when you tackle the mindset and make healthier food choices, you have a winning combination for lasting success.

-Here are 5 simple mindset shifts that will supercharge your weight loss and strengthen your ability to keep the pounds off, for good.
+Here are 5 simple mindset tips that will supercharge your weight loss and strengthen your ability to keep the pounds off, for good.